 The city offers a peek into Argentina’s diverse heritage—Indigenous and European, with an old-world charm and cosmopolitan spirit.
 Equally important is gaucho culture (similar to cowboys in North America), whose traditions, cuisine, and folklore are central to understanding the country.

 Buenos Aires is huge but easy to explore.
 As you hop around the different districts, the delightful blend of cultural influences comes to life.
 But that's not all!
 Argentina also boasts breathtaking natural landscapes that you won't want to miss, and you'll get a chance to explore some of them during your program, too!

 CIEE wants all our students to feel welcomed, supported, and empowered to succeed while studying abroad.
 Local CIEE staff have provided details about conditions and cultural attitudes that students with specific identities might encounter in Buenos Aires.

-- Trace the city’s fiery political origins through its vibrant graffiti and street art.
-On guided tours you’ll learn how Buenos Aires became one of the world’s most exciting hubs for this form of creative expression.
+- Hit the streets to trace the city’s vibrant graffiti and street art scene.
+Discover how Buenos Aires became one of the coolest capitals for this edgy artform.